HCWassim/Ferromagnetic-surface-simulation/README.md

 # Ferromagnetic-surface-simulation
 The goal of this topic is to model ferromagnetic materials features using ```PyGame``` engine and ```Matplotlib```.
+This work was done in collaboration with [Ezzakri Anas](https://github.com/ezzakri-anas).
 ## The studied phenomenon
 Indeed, a ferromagnetic surface has for main characteristic a spontaneous magnetization presence which appears after a magnetic field is applied on it.
 However this magnet effect may vanish if the temperature where this material is increase.
 This is what we call Curie's temperature.